The story behind Juneteenth and how it became a federal holiday

 Granger delivered General Order No. 3, which said: “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.”

-The now-free people in Galveston started celebrating Juneteenth the next year, an observance that has continued and spread around the world.
+Slavery was permanently abolished six months later, when Georgia ratified the 13th Amendment.
+And the next year, the now-free people of Galveston started celebrating Juneteenth, an observance that has continued and spread around the world.
 Events include concerts, parades and readings of the Emancipation Proclamation.

 WHAT DOES ‘JUNETEENTH’ MEAN?